- Novels & Novellas

 First serial to New England Review

 The term "tidal lock" refers to the locked rotation between two celestial bodies orbiting each other closely — the term explains, for example, why we can only ever see one side of the moon and the back remains hidden from us.
-Olana, or rather the narrator of Tidal Lock, who is "sometimes" called Olana, as she explains to us, exists in a similar orbit with her own memories of childhood that remain inaccessible to her due to trauma.
-She can circle them again and again, but they ultimately remain out of reach for her like the dark side of the moon.
-The result is the harrowing story of a young woman trying to solve the mystery of her father's disappearance years ago.
+Olana, or rather the narrator of Tidal Lock, who is "sometimes" called Olana, as she explains to us, exists in a similar orbit with her own traumatic memories of childhood that remain inaccessible to her.
+She can circle them again and again, but like the dark side of the moon they remain out of reach for her.
+This results in a harrowing story of a young woman trying to solve her father's mysterious disappearance years before.

-This slim novel, which consists of 265 shard-like, titled passages divided into four parts, maintains a mysterious arc of suspense: the narrator's trauma is gradually revealed to us as she uncovers it herself.
-The shadowy landscape around us sharpens and "patience brings rewards and revelations" (Kirkus Reviews).
-Is Olana's father dead or just missing?
-Who is this woman who claims to be her mother?
-Where is Olana, does the city she thinks she is in exist, or is it only in her head?
-Amid all her inner turmoil, Olana remains alert, persistent, sarcastic, witty, defiant... and rises in her courageous transformation from a trapped existence to the freedom and generosity of a newly imagined self.
+This slim but weighty novel—which consists of 265 shard-like, titled passages divided into four parts— creates an arc of psychological suspense: the narrator's trauma is gradually revealed to us as she herself uncovers it.
+A shadowy landscape surrounding her sharpens the mystery: Is Olana's father dead or just missing?
+Where is Olana exactly—does the city she thinks she is in truly exist, or is it only in her head?
+And who is this woman who claims to be her mother?
+Despite her inner turmoil, Olana remains alert, persistent, sarcastic, witty, defiant . . . and ultimately rises above her trapped existence to transform into a newly imagined self.

-Lindsay Hill enchants with his exquisite choice of words, with his formal innovation, and above all with the intensity of the emotions that he expresses in such succinct brevity.
+Throughout, Lindsay Hill enchants the reader with an exquisite writing style, with dazzling formal inventions, and above all with the powerful emotions that he encapsulates with razor-like acuity.

 "We live in a world full of trauma and fear, where it’s often hard to confront, or even admit, exactly what has happened to us.
 The human mind is endlessly creative at finding ways to cope, though, and many of us don’t even realize the intricate web of fictions we’ve created for ourselves.
 Lindsay Hill’s new novel, Tidal Lock , explores this vast emotional space between what actually happened and what can currently be faced by one troubled, yet clever young woman whose name is 'sometimes Olana.' . . .
 Tidal Lock is a short and powerful novel, with deep poetic leanings.
 It’s about family and loss, and soulful searching.
 The most surprising thing, to me, given how thickly coded the book felt at the beginning, is how thoroughly the story finds its way to clarity in the end.
 Secrets are revealed; and the reasons for the heavy veil become clear as well. . . .
 If you’re like me, once you turn the last page, the beginning will call to you again.
 To return, to revisit, and to see the dark side of the moon, finally, through knowing eyes."— Mary Lynn Read, The Literary Heist (www.literaryheist.com)